sloanyang/grounded/README.md

 grounded
 ========

-The root repo for os, low level module for raspberrypi
+The root repo for os, low level module for
+* raspberrypi
+* android